-And in the midst of it all, God calls the people of God who are united to Christ and to one another to the extraordinary task of prayer.
+And in the midst of it all, God calls His people, who are united to Christ and to one another, to the extraordinary task of prayer.
 We’re not talking just about you praying in your closet, or you praying with a couple friends.
 We’re talking about all nations coming together towards one end—to praise and pray to the Lord of all.

 If prayer is a symbol of our unity with Christ and one another, could our lack of enthusiasm about prayer be a symbol of a lack of unity with Christ and one another?

 Now, I’m not trying to cause you to question the assurance of your salvation.
 And I’m not saying that struggling from time to time in our prayer life is a sign of no faith.
 Certainly, it is a sign of weak faith, and it is a sign of needing repentance.
 Therefore, we should repent and start practicing prayer.

 But, my question for you is: do you desire to repent about your prayer life?
 If you wish to put forth no effort whatsoever to rescue a shipwrecked prayer life, you may not have ever believed the gospel.
 Our unity with Christ will, of necessity, produce certain fruits.
 Prayer is one of those fruits.